rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **Particle Filter:** A Sequential Monte Carlo method that represents probability distributions using weighted samples (particles).
 Handles non-Gaussian noise and multimodal hypotheses better than Kalman filters.

 **Phase-Based Ranging (PBR):** A distance measurement technique that calculates range from the phase difference of signals transmitted across multiple frequencies.

+**Reference Node:** A combined fiducial marker and BLE beacon that participates in the self-locating mesh and provides visual landmarks for camera-equipped vehicles.

 **RSSI (Received Signal Strength Indicator):** A measurement of received signal power, commonly used for rough proximity estimation.
 Less accurate than Channel Sounding but simpler to implement.